dohmatob/pycfr/README.md

     python plot_sequence_form.py

-The previous exampel demos the sequence-form representation [5].
+The previous example demonstrates the sequence-form representation proposed in [5].

 TODO
 ----